-Besides all the Festival Marketplaces, there are a number of other fun activities that guests can check out.
+Besides all the Festival Marketplaces, there are several other fun activities that guests can check out.
 Here are a few of them:

-- Culinary Demonstrations: During each weekend, stop by Hollywood Land’s Backlot Stage to watch local chef’s share their recipes and tips for preparing different courses.
+- Culinary Demonstrations: During each weekend, stop by Hollywood Land’s Backlot Stage to watch the local chefs share their recipes and tips for preparing different courses.